 Given the variability of the time of spawning, time varying proportions of F and M before spawning are used.
-The time of spawning is calculated for both the western and southern spawning component in each egg survey year as the Julian day where 50% of the total egg production has occurred.
-The time of spawning for the whole stock is then taken as the average of the time in these two components (weighted by their respective size).
-Assuming that natural mortality is constant through the year, the proportion of M occurring before spawning is equal to the proportion of the year before spawning time.
+The time of spawning is calculated for both the western and southern spawning component in each egg survey year as the Julian day where 50% of

 The proportion (per age group) of the catches taken before spawning time are calculated for each survey year as the sum of the quarter 1 catches plus the necessary proportion of the quarter 2 catches (if spawning time occurs in the second quarter) or as the necessary proportion of the catches in the first quarter (if spawning time occurs in the first quarter).
-Proportions of fishing mortality before spawning (F{prop}) per age group are then estimated using an optimizer to find the F{prop} value which minimizes the (square of the) difference between the observed proportion of catches before spawning, and the proportion of catches before spawning calculated based on the M{prop} value and F at age values from the last available assessment.
-In order to reduce the effect of the noise in the data, average F{prop} values are calculated by groups of age-classes: ages 1-2, ages 3-4 and ages 5 and older.
-F{prop} for age 0 is by convention set to 0.
+Proportions of fishing mortality before spawning ( $F{prop}$ ) per age group are then estimated using an optimizer to find the $F{prop}$ value which minimizes the (square of the) difference between the observed proportion of catches before spawning, and the proportion of catches before spawning calculated based on the $M{prop}$ value and F at age values from the last available assessment.
+In order to reduce the effect of the noise in the data, average $F{prop}$ values are calculated by groups of age-classes: ages 1- 2, ages 3-4 and ages 5 and older. $F{prop}$ for age 0 is by convention set to 0.

-Time-series of M{prop} and of F{prop} at age based on linear interpolation between survey years are used as input to the assessment model.
-The M{prop} and F{prop} values of the latest survey are used for the most recent years, but these values are updated using linear interpolation when a new survey is carried out.
+Time-series of $M{prop}$ and of $F{prop}$ at age based on linear interpolation between survey years are used as input to the assessment model.
+The $M{prop}$ and $F{prop}$ values of the latest survey are used for the most recent years, but these values are updated using linear interpolation when a new survey is carried out.